 We expect these guidelines to be followed by all community members, employees, customers, partners, MUG leaders, and event participants.

-- Be considerate.
-Communication within our community should be appropriate for a professional audience including people of many different backgrounds.
+Communication within our community should be appropriate for a professional audience including people of many different backgrounds, experiences, and beliefs.
 Sexual language and imagery is not appropriate within any MongoDB online forum, conference talk, MongoDB User Group, or MongoDB event.

-When posting on public forums (e.g. mongodb-user) about MongoDB, please use the following guidelines:
+When posting on public forums (e.g. MongoDB Community Forums) about MongoDB, please use the following guidelines:

 Community members violating these rules will be removed from online forums or asked to leave conferences or events.